strimzi-incubator/kafka-topic-webhook/README.md

 can be annotated with annotation `topic-webhook.kafka.scholz.cz/topics` containing a description of topics used by given Pod.
 When creating the Pod, the webhook will create the required topics or fail the creation of the Pod.

-The initializer is using [*Dynamic Admission Control* feature](https://v1-7.docs.kubernetes.io/docs/admin/extensible-admission-controllers/#external-admission-webhooks) of Kubernetes / OpenShift.
+The webhook is using [*Dynamic Admission Control* feature](https://v1-7.docs.kubernetes.io/docs/admin/extensible-admission-controllers/#external-admission-webhooks) of Kubernetes / OpenShift.
 It deployes a simple HTTP server which implements the Admission Review webhook.
 This webhook is called every time when a new Pod is being created.
 It checks the `topic-webhook.kafka.scholz.cz/topics` annotation and if it is present it will evaluate it and either allow or reject the creation of the Pod.
 All Pods without the annotation will be